joeyouss/issuetemplate_examples/ok.rst

 Howdoi documentation
 ^^^^^^^^^^^^^^^^^^^^

-The howdoi documentation lies
-`here <https://gleitz.github.io/howdoi/>`__ and is hosted in the form of mkdocs.
+The howdoi documentation lies `here <https://gleitz.github.io/howdoi/>`__ and is hosted in the form of mkdocs.
 It contains each and every detail about howdoi and its related things.
-The mkdocs also reside in the folder ``howdoi/docs/`` Contents of Howdoi Documentation : - Introduction and Installing - Usage of howdoi - Setting up the development environemnt - How to contribute - Contributing documentation - Developing extension - Troubleshooting
+The mkdocs also reside in the folder ``howdoi/docs/``
+Contents of Howdoi Documentation :
+- Introduction and Installing
+- Usage of howdoi
+- Setting up the development environment
+- How to contribute
+- Contributing documentation
+- Developing extension
+- Troubleshooting

 CONTRIBUTORS
 ~~~~~~~~~~~~